Ann Saunderson

 Ann Saunderson (born Ann Karen Joy Nanton in Birmingham) is a British dance music singer.

 Biography

 Early career

-Ann Nanton met Kevin Saunderson when she went to join her older sister Judy in London in 1987.
-(Judy was already a session singer).
+Ann Nanton met Kevin Saunderson when she went to join her older sister Judy in London in 1987 (Judy was already a session singer).
 Soon afterward, she married him and moved to the US, appearing on several of his recordings as a vocalist.
 She also recorded under the aliases Surreal and Karen Joy, and was lead vocalist of dance group Kaos.
-She also worked with Inner City, her husband's band.
+She also worked with Inner City, her husband's group.